joinself/self-rust-sdk/src/storage/STORAGE.md

 ### Connections

-Holds records of other private key addresses that the account has mutually connected with.
+Holds records of other identifiers/addresses that the account has mutually connected with, including membership to groups.

 ### Sessions

 Holds records of e2e encrypted sessions with other public key addresses.

-When sending or receiving a message, this table will be used to encrypt or decrypt a message via the olm session, and to track recevied and sent sequence numbers.
+When sending or receiving a message, this table will be used to encrypt or decrypt a message via the olm session, and to track recevied and sent sequence numbers for the given session.

+### Metrics

+Holds records that track metrcis related to messages exchanged with a given recipient.
+For instance, it is used to track metrics related to how many messages have been sent to a given recipient.
+This value is distinct from the metrics tracked on a per session basis, as some recipients are comprised of multiple sessions ana extracting a useful sequence number for tracking purposes from this session is not possible.

 ### Tokens

 Holds records of tokens issued by other public key addresses for the purpose of interacting with or proving authorization to an action

-### Members

-Holds records of members of groups

 ### Credentials